The best places to live in San Diego

 San Diego’s neighbourhoods sprawl out between the ocean, desert and mountains, providing new arrivals and expats with a diverse range of options that contribute to the city’s small-town atmosphere.
-Here are a few areas and suburbs in San Diego favoured by expats.
+Here are a few areas and suburbs in San Diego favoured by newcomers.

 Suburban living in San Diego

 Hillcrest is a bustling neighbourhood known for its coffee shops, independent antique stores, Bohemian bookshops and speciality boutiques, all of which contribute to the area’s village atmosphere.
 Nearby attractions include Balboa Park and the San Diego Zoo.
 Many of Hillcrest’s residents live close to their workplaces in a range of accommodation styles, including apartments, condos and freestanding houses.

 An upmarket area northeast of downtown San Diego, Kensington is known for its Spanish Revival houses and quiet, picturesque atmosphere.
 As one of the city’s older neighbourhoods, residents enjoy strolling through its winding palm-lined streets and exploring the businesses and eateries on Adams Avenue.
 This peaceful neighbourhood is excellent for raising a family and is close to several good public schools.

 Developed in the early 20th century, Mission Hills is one of the city’s oldest neighbourhoods and is known for the impressive architecture of its well-maintained mansions, craft-style bungalows and stately family homes.
 Residents have access to everything they need in the area, including parks, a library, shops and entertainment venues in the city’s commercial district.
 Situated on the hills to the north of the city, the suburb overlooks downtown San Diego.

 Urban living in San Diego

-The opening of the Petco Park baseball stadium in 2004 helped turn East Village from a warehouse district into an area with upscale hotels, rooftop bars, gourmet eateries and fashionable cafes.
-The largest neighbourhood in downtown San Diego, East Village is mostly made up of luxury condominiums, studio apartments and lofts.
+The opening of the Petco Park baseball stadium in 2004 helped turn the East Village from a warehouse district into an area with upscale hotels, rooftop bars, gourmet eateries and fashionable cafés.
+The largest neighbourhood in downtown San Diego, East Village is mainly made up of luxury condominiums, studio apartments and lofts.
 As much as it is an excellent fit for sport-loving expats with the necessary budget, the area is also home to the San Diego Central Library for the bookworms at heart.